Mattish/Cardinal-System/README.md

 ### Cardinal-System-Shared

 This contains all the transferable common objects.
 Internal domain objects can be physical or information.
 Message base type for every message.

+Internal messages for components will be treated differently inside their own solutions.

 ### Cardinal-System-Common